Sliding window protocol: Sequence number range required

-The receiver also knows that the transmitter's na cannot be higher than the highest acknowledgment ever sent, which is nr.
-So the highest sequence number we could possibly see is nr+wt ≤ ns+wt.
+The receiver also knows that the transmitter's na cannot be greater than the greatest acknowledgment ever sent, which is nr.
+So we will never see a sequence number na+wt ≤ nr+wt or greater.

-Thus, there are 2wt different sequence numbers that the receiver can receive at any one time.
+Thus, there are 2wt different sequence numbers that the receiver could receive at any one time.
 It might therefore seem that we must have N ≥ 2wt.
 However, the actual limit is lower.

 The additional insight is that the receiver does not need to distinguish between sequence numbers that are too low (less than nr) or that are too high (greater than or equal to ns+wr).
 In either case, the receiver ignores the packet except to retransmit an acknowledgment.
 Thus, it is only necessary that N ≥ wt+wr.
 As it is common to have wr<wt (e.g. see Go-Back-N below), this can permit larger wt within a fixed N.

 Examples

 The simplest sliding window: stop-and-wait

 Although commonly distinguished from the sliding-window protocol, the stop-and-wait ARQ protocol is actually the simplest possible implementation of it.
 The transmit window is 1 packet, and the receive window is 1 packet.
 Thus, N = 2 possible sequence numbers (conveniently represented by a single bit) are required.